deuxfleurs-org/garage/doc/book/cookbook/real-world.md

   move a Garage metadata directory between nodes running different architectures, and 2/ LMDB is not suited for 32-bit platforms.
 Sqlite is a viable alternative if any of these are of concern.

+- If you only have an HDD and no SSD, it's fine to put your metadata alongside the data on the same drive, but then consider your filesystem choice wisely (see above).
+Having lots of RAM for your kernel to cache the metadata will help a lot with performance.
+The default LMDB database engine is the most tested and has good performance.

 ## Get a Docker image